 Credit card interest is a charge for borrowing money from a financial institution with your credit card.
 How much interest you’ll pay depends on the type of card you have, the transactions you make, and when you make repayments.

 How your credit card interest is calculated may vary depending on who you bank with.
-At CommBank we calculate interest from the day each purchase is made, up until it is repaid in full (unless you’re eligible for an interest-free period).
+At CommBank, we calculate interest from the day each purchase is made up until it's repaid in full.
+This applies to all purchases unless you're eligible for an interest-free period.
+(We explain interest-free periods below.)

 We calculate interest at the end of each statement period by averaging the amount you borrowed each day and using the rates set out in your contract.